aiman-al-masoud/excalibur-onefile-boilerplate/README.md

 ```
 yarn run build
 ```
-... this will generate the (production-ready) file `/dist/index.html`, which you can open from any browser.
+... this will generate the 'production-ready' file `/dist/index.html`, which you can open from any browser.

 or: